-Peripheral vascular disease is a disease that causes restricted blood flow to the arms, legs, or other body parts.
-It occurs when arteries or veins get narrower, become blocked, or spasm.
+Peripheral vascular disease is a progressive disorder that restricts blood flow to the arms, legs, or other body parts.
+It occurs when blood vessels narrow, become blocked, or spasm.
 It can lead to pain and cramping.

 In this article, we look closely at PVD, including its causes, symptoms, diagnosis, and treatments.